thomaswilburn/Caret/readme.md

 Caret
 =====

 Caret is a serious, graphical programmer's editor running as a Chrome Packaged App.
-Inspired by Sublime and built on top of the Ace editing component, it will offer:
+Inspired by Sublime and built on top of the Ace editing component, it offers powerful features like:

+* multiple cursors
-* Tabbed multi-document editing
+* tabbed editing and retained files
-* Multiple selections with Sublime-like keystrokes
-* Retained file handles (you can close and re-open it without disrupting your setup)
-* Editor themes and syntax highlighting
+* syntax highlighting and themes
-* Smart Go To and Command Palette
-* Hackable settings stored in JSON and synchronized through Chrome

-It's not there yet, but we'll be there soon.
-The ultimate goal of Caret is to fill a gap that currently stymies web developers working on Chrome OS, offering a pleasant graphical editing environment without needing to run a second windowing system via Crouton.
+* command palette/smart go to
+* hackable configuration files

+More information, links to Caret in the Chrome Web Store, and an external package file are available at http://thomaswilburn.net/caret.